Tail Spin (Dreamworld): Entrance and queue

 The entrance to Tail Spin is located opposite the ramp to the entrance of Shockwave and next to the Gamesite Arcade.
 The ride has three different queues.
 The three queues are: general admission, Ride Express and single riders.
 Tail Spin was the second ride, alongside Wipeout, at the park to have a single riders queue, the first being Mick Doohan's Motocoaster.

 Ride

-Guests will be loaded onto one of twelve small sea planes that is connected onto a large beam.
+Guests will be loaded onto one of twelve small sea planes that are connected onto a large beam.
 Over the shoulder harnesses will be lowered automatically.
 The large beam then lifts riders up and then starts to rotate riders.
-Riders will be able to control the planes by adjusting the positions of the wings using sticks that is connected on both wings.
+Riders are able to control the planes by adjusting the positions of the wings using sticks that are connected on both wings.
 This allows riders to spin their plane up to 360 degrees if they wish.
 Riders will reach a maximum height of 22m and top speed of 33 km.
 The entire ride cycle will last for two minutes.
 Airplane noises are played throughout the ride.